tuck1s/thetucks-com/content/post/fibonacci/index.md

 ValueError: Exceeds the limit (4300 digits) for integer string conversion; use sys.set_int_max_str_digits() to increase the limit
 ```

+Changing this setting to 30000 allows the program to run.

+Both languages must spend less time calculating the numbers, and more time serializing the huge integers to strings - not suprrising whn the final result is 20899 digits long!
+In particular Python `print( )` output is costly.

-Changing this setting to 30000, and changing both programs to only print the first two and the final number, shows an interesting result: Python is _faster_ over longer runs.
+Changing both programs to only print the first two and the final number, shows an interesting result: Python is _faster_ over longer runs.

 ```
 time ./fib.sh >/dev/null ; time ./fib.py >/dev/null